hapax/hapax.github.io/_posts/2019-07-28-imaginary-time.md

 The numerator is the sum of expectations over all ways the system can return to its initial state after imaginary time $\beta$.
-The denominator is the amplitude for this imaginary periodicity property.
+The normalisation is the amplitude for this imaginary periodicity property.
-The whole expectation, then, takes the form of a *conditional expectation* in a state with imaginary periodicity.
-You can see this by analogy with the conditional probability,
+The whole expectation, then, takes the form of a *conditional expectation* in a state with imaginary periodicity, using an analogy with conditional probabilities:

 $$
 \mathbb{P}(A|B) = \frac{\mathbb{P}(A\cap B)}{\mathbb{P}(B)}.